kerimoyle/cellml-specification/src/reference/informative/informA2_6.rst

         └─ component: name = "FunStuff", id = "f"                ╷
              └─ variable: name = "FunStuff", id = "fs"           ╷
                                                                  ╷
-                                              Valid: Component named "Porridge" is
-                                              imported, but its id attribute "p" is not.
+                                              Valid: A CellML component named "Porridge" is imported, but its XML id attribute "p" is not a part of that import.
                                                                  ╵
       # In the document "CarbohydrateIdeas.cellml".              ╵
       # All id attributes should be unique within this document. ╵